 WHAT WE DO

-2020 has been a tough year with the COVID-19 pandemic further highlighting the inequalities and injustices in our world.
+The past two years have been tough withthe COVID-19 pandemic further highlighting the inequalities and injustices in our world.
 However, with it comes opportunities and new possibilities.

 With movements like The Black Lives Matters and the intersecting issues of racial, economic, social, gender, environmental and climate justice, AID/WATCH’s work has moved beyond the ‘aid lens’.